timh1975/SoftwareEngineeringPortfolio/week11.md

 Here, it was noted there was a merge conflict.
 This needed to be fixed prior to code review, and based on the outcome, merged into the development branch.
 Here, the conflicts could be resolved directly in GitHub (figure 3)

 ## Merge Conflict Management

-A merge conflict occurs when a line in a file in the local copy is different

 ![](/images/week11-merge-conflict.png "")